sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

-title = "Don't run out of STEAM" author = "Stijn Dejongh" problem = "You often struggle with deciding what to do next, feeling uncertain about which choice would be most beneficial for you." description = "Employ a mental framework to evaluate your options systematically, aiding in making informed decisions that align with your goals and needs." categories = [
+title = "Don't run out of STEAM" author = "Stijn Dejongh" problem = "You often struggle with deciding what to do next, feeling uncertain about which choice would be most beneficial for you." description = "Use a systematic framework to make informed decisions by evaluating your resources — Support, Time, Energy, Attention, and Money." summary="""
+When struggling to decide what to do next, and feeling uncertain about which choice would be most beneficial, the STEAM trade-off method provides a structured approach to decision-making by evaluating key personal resources.
+It enhances agility, maintainability, and realistic goal-setting but may introduce challenges such as analysis paralysis and perceived rigidity.
+By applying the technique selectively, balancing focus, seeking peer feedback, and maintaining flexibility, its benefits can be maximized while mitigating potential drawbacks.
+"""
+categories = [
     "productivity",
 ]